 Follow the steps below to begin using the Censys API.

-Step 1: API Access Role
+Step 1: API Access Role for Enterprise and Starter users

-Step 2: Authenticate with a Personal Access Token
+Step 2: Create a Personal Access Token

 The Censys Platform API uses Personal Access Tokens to authenticate requests.
 Users can generate multiple PATs as needed.